binhrobles/hanoi-boids/README.md

 # Hanoi
-A packed street Boid simulation -- forked from  [jqlee85/boids](https://github.com/jqlee85/boids)
+A packed street Boid simulation.

+Boid flocking behavior forked from  [jqlee85/boids](https://github.com/jqlee85/boids) -- this project focused on channeling them through dynamic streets / unique boid behaviors.

 ## Considerations
-- plenty of Boid simulation starters
 - for streets behavior
     - need quick lookup way of understanding street width and direction (?)
     - boids do not want to go off the street